 Little Water, Little Bottles, Big Problem

-As background primer, OWECO recommends full screen viewing of "Home", available in several languages.
-Manufacture operations need incorporate methods that reserve and recycle petroleum resources, principally, for supplying material value in beneficial or specialized application.
+As background primer, OWECO recommends full screen viewing of "Home", available in several languages, and "Planet Ocean".
+Manufacturing operations need incorporate methods that reserve and recycle petroleum resources, principally, for supplying material value in beneficial or specialized application.
 A variety of medical or renewable energy conversion components are most suitably fabricated with certain plastics.
 Despite malaise, present capability imbues immediately attainable technologies to mitigate these grave problems.
 Industrial discovery of a repeating polylimonene carbonate polymer comprises a CO2 catalyst and limonene oxide produced from orange peel oils.
 Having characteristics of polystyrene, the material may form elegant CO2 sequestration application such as closed cell foam where required in buoyant vessels.
 Land-based solar and wind energy conversion installations also have become more widely adapted.
 Small-scale success promoted quantity field arrays melding with expanding population zones and naturally important areas.
 Industry plans of large-scale nearshore wind farms also are hampered by arising public contention for naturally clear horizon.
 With some reoccurrence, audiovisual impact of wind turbine tower vertical structures and avian or signal interference direct deployment toward offshore seas.
 There, floating structure blade clearance must extend sufficient height, above the highest wave, frequently requiring submerged counterweight of substantial cost.
 Any human activity or construct intrinsically changes the natural environment in which it exists.
 Some well-intended works, particularly constructions near land/water interface, often have detrimental effect that was not predetermined.
 Technological interaction requires a carefully monitored and controlled approach.
 Within ocean environs, onshore and nearshore littoral zones comprise biodiverse processes that are best left unhindered.
 OWEC® Ocean Wave Energy Converter is intended for offshore and deep ocean application.
 Such placement, whether OWEC® systems or other, may also comprise negative or beneficial attributes.
 Within context of wide scale deployment, for example, prudence considers barnacle and seaweed encrustation that engender habitat change and marine life redistribution, upper layers thermal turnover, aerohydration, and other considerable factors.
 Yet, more viable opportunity for minimized perturbation lies in deeper ocean frontiers critical for continued sustentation.